cypherkaka/data-processing-app/README.md

 5. Websockets - used to push messages to listening web browser
 6. SockJS.js - WebSocket emulation
 7. STOMP.js - used as client for Web browser applications (using Web Sockets).
-8. Docker - used as container to deploy spring-boot application and for redis server
+8. Docker - used as a container to deploy the spring-boot application and for Redis server
 9. Maven - used as build tool for spring-boot application

 To review detailed implementation, please start with `DataProcessingController.java`

 #### How to build/start this app
 * Run locally with maven